Fair Decoder Baselines and Rigorous Finite-Size Scaling for Bivariate Bicycle Codes on the Quantum Erasure Channel: Discussion

 \subsection{Limitations}

 \begin{itemize} \item \textbf{Code-capacity channel only}: No circuit-level noise.
 Circuit-level simulations, which include measurement errors and syndrome extraction overhead, would more accurately reflect hardware performance and are standard in 2025+ literature \cite{berthusen2025local}.
 The code-capacity erasure channel studied here is an idealized setting; circuit-level thresholds are typically lower. \item \textbf{Fixed decoder}: BP-OSD parameters are fixed at OSD order 10.
 Adaptive tuning or alternative decoders such as localized statistics decoding \cite{hillmann2025lsd} or decision-tree decoders \cite{ott2025decision} may yield higher thresholds; known limitations of BP for QLDPC codes are discussed in iOlius et al.\ \cite{iolius2024bp}. \item \textbf{Single polynomial family}: We study one polynomial pair ($A = x^3 + y + y^2$, $B = y^3 + x + x^2$).
 This family was chosen because it is the primary BB code in Bravyi et al.\ \cite{bravyi2024high} and has the most prior literature, not because it was selected for high threshold.
 Nevertheless, results may not generalize to other BB families; different polynomial pairs can yield different distance scaling and threshold behavior.
-Extending to additional families---as partially explored in Rabeti and Mahdavifar \cite{rabeti2025bicycle}---would substantially strengthen generality claims and is an important direction for future work. \item \textbf{Surface code shot count}: Erasure-aware surface code baseline used 50{,}000 shots per point (versus 200{,}000 for BB codes), giving wider bootstrap CIs on $p^*$.
+Extending to additional families---as partially explored in Rabeti and Mahdavifar \cite{rabeti2025bicycle}---would substantially strengthen generality claims and is an important direction for future work. \item \textbf{Toric code shot count}: The erasure-aware toric code baseline used 50{,}000 shots per point (versus 200{,}000 for BB codes), giving wider bootstrap CIs on $p^*$.
 The $L=36$ result was confirmed with 200{,}000 shots.
-The larger uncertainty on the surface code side does not affect qualitative conclusions: the threshold differences between BB and surface codes exceed the CI overlap even under the asymmetric shot counts. \item \textbf{Architectural comparison}: The overhead comparison between BB and surface codes is not fully architecture-neutral.
-Surface codes are constrained to $K=2$ by their local planar structure; BB codes are non-local.
+The larger uncertainty on the toric code side does not affect qualitative conclusions: the threshold differences between BB and toric codes exceed the CI overlap even under the asymmetric shot counts. \item \textbf{Mixed-channel FSS convergence}: For $\delta/\varepsilon \leq 0.2$, the per-size crossings $p^*(N)$ plateau: $p^*(900) \approx p^*(1296)$ to three decimal places at both $\delta/\varepsilon = 0.05$ and $0.2$, preventing reliable power-law FSS extrapolation.
+The $\delta/\varepsilon = 0.1$ fit has $\nu$ at the upper search bound and a bootstrap CI spanning $[0.29, 0.48]$; the $\delta/\varepsilon = 0.05$ fit is entirely underdetermined (chi-squared $> 300$) and is omitted from Table~\ref{tab:mixed_fss}.
+Larger code sizes ($N \gg 1296$) or a data-collapse analysis using the full WER curves would be needed to sharpen these estimates.
+We report finite-size crossings as the primary result in this regime. \item \textbf{Architectural comparison}: The overhead comparison between BB and the toric code is not fully architecture-neutral.
+The toric code has $K=2$ due to its periodic boundary conditions (the planar surface code has $K=1$); BB codes are non-local.
 The $12\times$ overhead figure should be interpreted as a difference in code efficiency within this comparison setting, not as a universal hardware advantage. \end{itemize}